This post is a part of How To Ship Maintainable Product series

 What we gain is more standardized code.
 The structure, syntax, naming convention, ways of solving similar problems - all that will look similar.
 Products following strict rules have more predictable structure.

 In order to mitigate human factor from software development, we should make the code a shared resource maintained by a whole organization.
-Delegate responsibility for sharing knowledge to the developers, so they feel confident to continue to develop even after
+Delegate responsibility for sharing knowledge with the developers, so they feel confident to continue to develop even after

 bus factor incident occurs.